ccphillippi/predicting-boston-housing-prices/README.md

 Further, the Boston market is very different from the Lincoln, NE market for example.
 People in these two markets have different careers, lifestyles, values, and preferences, and this is the case for most cities.
 Each is potentially unique.

 Today, we have much more data available related to the types of surrounding businesses, transportation, employment centers as well as peoples reactions and reviews to those places.
 I think the factors used serve as a good starting point for residential prices, but I think a more modern model would likely do much better.
-I'd love to know Zillow's standard error on selling prices.